-Spreadsheet modelling has been used to calculate the comparative probabilities of success (POS) of various strategies, combining three common search methods either exclusively or in combinations.
-Results strongly favour searching by calling and listening exclusively, that is, targeting a responsive MP, regardless that the MP's responsiveness might reasonably be expected to be in decline or extinguished.
+Spreadsheet modelling has been used to calculate the comparative probabilities of success of various strategies, employing three common search methods either exclusively or in combinations.

+Results strongly favour searching by calling and listening exclusively while the search objective is to save the missing person's life, that is, to ignore the possibility that the missing person is no longer responsive.